SEATA

 The Executive Director will use a standard accounting platform that provides as much transparency as possible into the operations of the organization.
 The platform should be tied directly into bank accounts, payroll, credit card and other financial processing systems to the maximum degree possible.

-As of July 2020, SEATA has chosen QuickBooks by Intuit as its accounting platform.
+As of February 2023, SEATA has chosen QuickBooks by Intuit as its accounting platform.
 All accounting, invoicing, payroll, credit card processing and other financial activity should be carried out using QuickBooks.
 The use of CVENT, or a similar events registration system, is the single exception to this policy.
 SEATA shall use CVENT or a similar product for conference and event registrations.
-Registration fees may be processed on this platform but transferred as quickly as possible to the SEATA bank account and recorded in QuickBooks.
+Registration fees may be paid through a CVENT Payments System account or Stripe account integrated into SEATA’s CVENT account.
+Registration fees may be processed on this platform and then transferred into SEATA’s bank account and recorded in QuickBooks.

 In order to minimize risk, SEATA utilizes only federally insured local banking and savings institutions.
 Deposits may at times exceed the $250,000 FDIC limit.